Derek Carr Player Prop Bets for NFL Week 9 | Las Vegas vs. New York 11/7/2021

 Matchup vs. New York

-- Carr threw for 287 passing yards one matchup against the Giants, 12.5 more yards his over/under in Sunday's game.
+- Carr threw for 287 passing yards in one matchup against the Giants, 12.5 yards higher than his over/under for Sunday.

-- Carr threw a touchdown pass in that outing against the Giants.
+- Carr threw a touchdown pass in that matchup against the Giants.

 - Note: Carr's stats vs. Giants date back to 2016.

-- The 259.1 yards per game the Giants are allowing through the air makes them the NFL's 16th-ranked pass defense.
+- The Giants have the NFL's 16th-ranked pass defense this season, surrendering 259.1 yards per game through the air.

-- The Giants have surrendered 15 touchdowns through the air (1.9 per game).
+- The Giants have given up 15 touchdowns through the air (1.9 per game).
 They are 22nd in the league in that category.

 Recent Performances

-- Carr has racked up 870 passing yards (290.0 per game) and has a 74% completion percentage this year (71-of-96) while throwing four touchdowns and two interceptions over his last three games.
+- Carr has 870 passing yards (290.0 ypg) to lead Las Vegas, completing 74% of his throws and recording four touchdown passes with two interceptions over his last three games.

 Carr's Las Vegas Teammates